 Work with a skilled Brentwood divorce attorney who strategically protects your assets

 Divorce doesn’t usually come on suddenly.
 Most people start thinking about it months or even years before they announce the decision to their spouse.
 Some are hesitant to put an end to the long history they share, and some worry about the financial ramifications.
 Those who worry about money may start to put a little aside in an individual account – or even open up a secret account – to protect themselves when they finally pull the plug and announce their decision to divorce.

 However, it doesn’t matter whether an account or property is in your name, unless it’s an inheritance, or gift, or you have a prenuptial agreement that protects it.
 If you are getting a divorce in Tennessee, anything that you earn or acquire during the marriage is marital property and is subject to equitable distribution in the divorce.
 There are exceptions to this rule.
 That is why consulting with a qualified attorney before you decide to divorce can be important.
-I’m Judy A. Oxford, an experienced Franklin divorce attorney, and I help clients learn how to protect their finances in a divorce without taking needless steps like hiding money – which could also land them in legal trouble.
+I’m Judy A. Oxford, an experienced Brentwood divorce attorney, and I help clients learn how to protect their finances in a divorce without taking needless steps like hiding money – which could also land them in legal trouble.

 What is equitable distribution in Tennessee?

 Nine states are known as “community property” states, which means that any property – including income and debts – acquired during the marriage belongs equally to both spouses.
 Tennessee is not a community property state.
 Instead, it is known as an “equitable distribution” state.
 Instead of dividing everything equally, the courts attempt to divide the marital estate “equitably” (i.e., fairly), ensuring that each spouse has a fair division of the assets and debts based on the criteria set forth in the law.
 That might mean that one gets more than the other, depending on certain factors.